abezukor/AutoSMS/README.md

  See the License for the specific language governing permissions and limitations under the License.

 An Android app that lets you create a home screen shortcut to send a text.
-You should be able to just install the included binary or the APK in th app folder.
+You should be able to just install the included binary or the APK in th app folder, this one may be a more updated version of the app.